intel/code-base-investigator/docs/configuration.md

     codebase:
         files: [ <file-spec>,+ ]
         platforms: [ <platform-name>,+ ]
+        exclude_files: [ <exclude-spec>,* ]

 The `<file-spec>` is a string that specifies a (relative) path to files in the source tree.
 It can be a literal path to a file, or globs are supported (for Python 3.5 and later).
 The files are expanded with respect to the `--rootdir` specified on the commandline at invocation, or the default, which is the working directory where Code Base Investigator was invoked.

 `<platform-name>` can be any string; they are referred to by later platform definitions in the configuration file.

+The `exclude_files` entry is optional.
+If given, the contents (given by a list of `<exclude_spec>` file globs) will be excluded from all consideration by CBI during processing.
+This is useful if the globs in `files` end up being overly inclusive in large projects.

 ### Platform Mappings